 “A man with tuberculosis of the bones had the disease charmed away using white magic.
 After the charming the pains immediately ceased.
 The man himself practiced various forms of magic.
 He also kept many books on magic at his house, as for instance The Seven Locks of Heaven, The Blessing of Tobias, The Letter of Protection from John, Chainletters, and Lucky Letters.
 He even carried letters of Protection from John, Chainletters, and Lucky Letters.
 He even carried letters of protection like these around with him sewn into his clothing.
 One day, in great anguish of mind, he tried to become a Christian.
 But he could not pray.
 He wanted to trust in Christ but at the same time he felt a violent antagonism within himself towards Christ and His Word.
 In this state he came to be counselled.
 In the process he handed over his books on magic and afterwards experienced a definite relief and a relaxation of his previous mental condition.”
 (Between Christ and Satan, 91)

 But the Lord Jesus Christ, who defeated satan on the cross, is infinitely more powerful.
-The following is a power testimony of how Jesus redeems from those subjected to the bondage of magic:
+The following is a powerful testimony of how Jesus redeems from those subjected to the bondage of magic:

 “I was brought up in a family which continually turned to the occult world when sickness or disease raised its head.
 Although the men we consulted practised under the names of mesmerizers, nature healers, spiritual healers and so on, and although they disguised their work behind a cloak of religion, in reality they relied upon magic charming to achieve their results.
 The majority of them were very prosperous in their lucrative business, and some even had a name for being practising Christians.
 Yet the enlightened would have had no difficulty in seeing they derived their powers from the devil and not from God.
 It cannot even be said that they rely upon neutral forces of nature, although this is what they would like people to believe.
 No, they work hand in hand with the powers of darkness.
 I have seen too much of the effects of their work to be persuaded otherwise.